-We provide a five-day JK/SK program (morning or afternoon, half days OR full days) for children who are ages 4 or 5 by Dec.
+We provide a five-day JK/SK program, half or full days, for children who are ages 4 or 5 by Dec.
 31. The child-to-teacher ratio in the JK and SK classes is 13:1.
 The JK/SK program is based on a five-day curriculum.

 We also offer Handwriting Without Tears, a proven success in making legible and fluent handwriting an easy and automatic skill for students.
 The HWT teaching method is successful because it follows a developmental teaching sequence.
 We teach easy letters first, beginning with uppercase, and then teaching letters in groups of similar stroke sequence.
 When students master easier skills, they are better prepared to learn more difficult groups—those prone to reversals or having diagonal lines.
 As a result, children gain mastery and confidence more quickly, and can focus on the content of their work rather than the mechanics of letter formation.
 The HWT teaching order results in writing that is fluid, legible and automatic.